SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization

 \section{Abstract}

-Despite the growing adoption of radar in robotics, the majority of research has been confined to homogeneous sensor types, overlooking the integration and cross-modality challenges inherent in heterogeneous radar technologies.
-This leads to significant difficulties in generalizing across diverse radar data types, with modality-aware approaches that could leverage the complementary strengths of heterogeneous radar remaining unexplored.
-To bridge these gaps, we propose SHeRLoc, the first deep network tailored for heterogeneous radar, which utilizes RCS polar matching to align multimodal radar data.
-Our hierarchical optimal transport-based feature aggregation method generates rotationally robust multi-scale descriptors.
+Despite the growing adoption of radar in robotics, the majority of research has been confined to homogeneous sensors, overlooking the integration and cross-modality challenges inherent in heterogeneous radar.
+This leads to significant difficulties in generalizing across diverse radar types, with modality-aware approaches that could leverage the complementary strengths of heterogeneous radar remaining unexplored.
+To bridge these gaps, we propose SHeRLoc, the first deep network tailored for heterogeneous radar, which utilizes radar cross-section polar matching to align multimodal radar data.
+Our hierarchical optimal transport-based feature aggregation generates rotationally robust multi-scale descriptors.
 By employing FFT-similarity-based data mining and adaptive margin-based triplet loss, SHeRLoc enables FOV-aware metric learning.
 SHeRLoc achieves an order of magnitude improvement in heterogeneous radar place recognition, increasing recall@1 from below 0.1 to 0.9 on a public dataset and outperforming state-of-the-art methods.
 Also applicable to LiDAR, SHeRLoc paves the way for cross-modal place recognition and heterogeneous sensor SLAM.
 The supplementary materials and source code are available at \hyperlink{https://sites.google.com/view/radar-sherloc}{https://sites.google.com/view/radar-sherloc}.